PAIREN1383/GTranslator/README.md

  2. Fast text translation anywhere on the computer where the text can be copied.
  3. Fast translation with Ctrl+C hotkey.
  4. Audio pronunciation of words and text online and offline.
  5. Very low volume of the program, both in the form of Python and exe files.
-The exe file is about 13 MB in size.

 Note: The program requires internet.